empathyco/apisearch-specs/custom-proces-endpoint-specification.md

 * **Optional Fields**
   Fields `op`, `op_c`, and `dp` are included only for products with an active discount (`wd` set to `true`).

+## Implementation strategy

+This endpoint must be designed to return specific prices for a particular user.
+To achieve this, each client must access the user’s session in the same way it is done in the rest of the online store.
+There is no rule for this, since in each case it is handled in a completely different way.
+Given that the implementation of this endpoint will be carried out 100% of the time by a technical department, it is assumed that each store will know how to retrieve the customer-specific price.

 > [!WARNING]
 > Any delay in this endpoint could negatively impact page load times and user experience.
+Ensure that the endpoint is as fast as possible.